-Drug Recognition Examination (DRE)
+Drug Recognition Evaluation (DRE)

 A drug recognition evaluation (DRE) is an evaluation performed by a law enforcement officer who has had the requisite training to be considered a Drug Recognition Expert (also termed DRE).
 A DRE officer has specialized training and knowledge regarding various drugs and their effects on the body.
 The DRE officer is usually called in to administer a drug recognition evaluation after the officer making initial contact with the driver suspects impairment but believes drugs may be involved instead of, or in addition, to alcohol.
-The drug recognition evaluation is a 12-step process that allows the DRE officer to observe and evaluate a number of factors to determine whether a driver is likely under the influence of drugs.
+The drug recognition evaluation is a 12-step process that allows the DRE officer to observe and evaluate a number of factors to determine whether a Middlesex County driver is likely under the influence of drugs.

 First, the initial officer requests a breathalyzer test from the driver.
 This is an informal reading of the driver’s blood alcohol concentration (BAC).
 If the breathalyzer result is inconsistent with impairment, but the officer still suspects that the driver is impaired, the officer may request a DRE officer to further evaluate the driver.